Moto Guzzi V85 TT

-The V 85 TT is an Enduro motorcycle from Moto Guzzi, which belongs to the middleweight adventure bike category.
+The V 85 TT is styled after a 70's Enduro motorcycle from Moto Guzzi, which belongs to the middleweight adventure bike category.
 The motorcycle was announced end of 2017 and entered production in spring 2019.
 It is supposed to combine classic styling with modern equipments and it targets road and light off-road use.
 This is reflected by the model name, where "TT" stands for "Tutto Terreno", which is Italian for "all terrain".

 Engine and transmission

 The engine is, typical for Moto Guzzi, an air-cooled longitudinal 90° V-twin Four-stroke engine.
-It features two valves per cylinder, which are controlled by one central camshaft via rocker arms.
+It features two valves per cylinder, which are controlled by one central camshaft via push rods and rocker arms.
 The intake valve is made of Titanium, which allows for a sharp camshaft profile due to its low weight.
 Fuel is injected electronically and the air intake is controlled by a central Throttle body, with a diameter of 52 mm.
 The throttle body is operated electronically (i.e. Ride by wire), allowing for different response settings.
-The engine generates 59 kW (80 PS) at 7750/min from its displacement of 853 cm³ and a compression ratio of 10,5:1.
+The engine generates 59 kW (80 PS) at 7750/min from its displacement of 853 cm3 and a compression ratio of 10,5:1.
 Maximum Torque is 80 Nm at 5000/min, while over 70 Nm are available between 3500/min and 8000/min.
 The power is transmitted to the rear wheel via 6-gear transmission and a shaft drive.
 The Shaft drive is unique to the V 85 TT, which is the only middleweight adventure bike to feature it (as of April 2019).
 The motorcycle is homologated to the Euro-5 emission standard and has a fuel consumption of 4,9 L /100 km according to the WMTC cycle, which equals 118 g CO2 per kilometre.